Looking for the 2017 version of this data? Click here

 It’s critical to note that Microsoft Windows 2003, which had 36 new vulnerabilities discovered in 2015, is no longer supported by Microsoft.
 Unless you have paid for a custom support agreement, you’d better not be running any 2003 in your environment, as that’s 36 unpatched vulnerabilities discovered.

 Web browsers are particularly important to keep up with, as they are used constantly by just about every end user throughout the day, and are the gateway to attack for any number of exploits.
 Remember too that effective January 2016, Microsoft went to an N only support stance for Internet Explorer, which matches how Google supports Chrome, the Mozilla Foundation supports Firefox, and Apple supports Safari.
-If you are not running the latest version of your browser of choice, you’re in unsupported and unpatched territory, which makes that browser a ticking time-bomb.
+If you are not running the latest version of your browser of choice, you’re in an unsupported and unpatched territory, which makes that browser a ticking time-bomb.

 Yes, IE had far and away the most vulnerabilities.
 It also has the most market share on desktops, which according to NetMarketShare was a little over half for 2015.